rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 END
 ```

-The DELETE statement in `sp_InsertFromRemoteMirror` is optional to keep the mirror table small.
+The DELETE statement at the end of `sp_InsertFromRemoteMirror` is optional to keep the mirror table small.
 It can be removed to maintain the full mirror of the remote data for tracking updates and deletes.
 Consider adding indexes to `mr_tb_a` if you want to retain the entire set of records.

 The code examples presented above may be hard to follow.
-This diagram may help you understand how everything fits together.
+This diagram should help you understand how everything fits together.

 ![intro diagram with object names](intro-with-sp-calls-labeled.png)